parabgovind09/BscIT-Assignment/README.md

 # Web Programming Assignment
-Using HTML, CSS, JavaScript and PHP
+Using HTML, CSS, JavaScript and PHP</br>
 Install a Xamp Server and in its htdocs Folder add this folder and execute the code files.